tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ---

-## Delete Action
+## Destroy Action

 Note:
 * Now we've created a bunch of task groups, we gotta be able to get rid of them
-* So let's work on the delete action
+* So let's work on the destroy action

 ```rb [|4|5]